Certification Process

 For example, if an individual worked half-time (20 hours per week) for a full year, they would accumulate 1,000 hours of experience.

-- 31 hours must be obtained through the “Substance Abuse Prevention Skills Training” (SAPST).
-An applicant may substitute 31 hours of the 3-week (96 hours) Community Anti-Drug Coalitions of America (CADCA) National Coalition Academy training for SAPST, as long as they have attended all three weeks of training.
-Applicants may also identify 31 hours of similar SAPST material and present it to the certifying board for approval.
+- You may substitute 31 hours of the 3-week (96-hour) Community Anti-Drug Coalitions of America (CADCA) National Coalition Academy training for SAPST as long as you attended all three weeks of training.

 - 8 hours of Sustainability or another ATOD prevention course as it relates to sustainability.